 - Video transcript

-Saira: Form my understanding, to put simply, academic integrity is essentially knowing that any work you submit is your own and that your doing everything honestly and making sure that pieces that you submit are original.
+Saira: Form my understanding, to put it simply, academic integrity is essentially knowing that any work you submit is your own and that you're doing everything honestly and making sure that pieces that you submit are original.

-Reuben: A tutor in my foundation recommended using a program called Zotero as its the most accurate one for getting references and for saving quotes.
-So if you are reading on a laptop or something as you go through, you save the quotes and you highlight them all the way through.
-And then you can also get press a button and it will help you do all your references for you and help you with the bibliography.
+Reuben: A tutor in my Foundation Year recommended using a program called Zotero as it's the most accurate one for getting references and for saving quotes.
+So if you are reading on a laptop or something, as you go through, you save the quotes and you highlight them all the way through.
+And then you can also press a button and it will help you do all your references for you and help you with the bibliography.

 These tools are particularly useful when writing a dissertation or long assignment in which you cite the work of others.

 To find out which referencing style to use in your work, refer to your course handbook or contact your school office.

 As always, we recommend you pay attention to academic integrity and ensure you avoid plagiarism (see below).